Retiring to Fuerteventura – How We Did It

 Oscar on his “Gotcha” day just 6 weeks after we retired to Fuerteventura

-We always knew that we would adopt a dog once we were settled but the plan was to wait until we had bought a house.
+We always knew we would adopt a dog once settled, but we planned to wait until we bought a house.
 Having a dog in an apartment is not ideal.
-Every time he needed to go for a pee it meant I had to take him for a walk.
+Every time he needed to go for a pee, it meant I had to take him for a walk.
 That was 6 or 7 times a day.

 He also woke up and wanted to go out when it started to get light.
-I am definitely NOT a morning person but I saw more sunrises during that period than I have ever seen, or wanted to see, in my life.
+I am NOT a morning person, but I saw more sunrises during that period than I have ever seen or wanted to see.

 Sadly, Oscar died of lung cancer in November 2021.
 I miss him very much.

-We adopted Jenson in November 2014 when he was just 3 months old.
+We adopted Jenson in November 2014 when he was just three months old.

 Buying a house in Fuerteventura

-With hindsight, we could have made quite a lot of money out of buying bank repossessed property.
-There was a new development of 3-bed semi-detached town houses in Corralejo which were selling for just 75,000€ by the bank.
+In hindsight, we could have made much more money from buying bank-repossessed property.
+There was a new development of 3-bed semi-detached townhouses in Corralejo, selling for just 75,000€ by the bank.
 We could have bought three – living in one and renting the other two out.
 They are now selling for 225,000€ each!

-I would guess that we have actually made nothing on the house we did buy after taking into account what we have spent on improving it.
+I would guess that we have made little or nothing on the house we bought after considering what we have spent on improving it whereas our house in the UK has doubled since we sold it.

 Buyer Beware

 Then, when we were trying to decide what to do, I found out from another source that the sellers were trying to sell that villa to someone else for more.
-I told the sellers that they were crooks, and where to stick their villa, and we started looking again.
+I told the sellers they were crooks and where to stick their villa, and we started looking again.

-We couldn’t find anything else that we liked, or could afford, in Lajares so we looked elsewhere.
-We found our current house in La Oliva, put in an offer and moved in in September 2013.
-It needed plenty of upgrading as it hadn’t been particularly well looked after but it had a good swimming pool and a large garden with trees.
+We couldn’t find anything else we liked or could afford in Lajares, so we looked elsewhere.
+We found our current house in La Oliva, made an offer and moved in in September 2013.
+It needed plenty of upgrading as it hadn’t been particularly well looked after, but it had a good swimming pool and a large garden with trees.

 retiring in the canary islands